 Each event will be free of charge and open to all PhD students.
-Students are welcome to attend one or all events, but booking is essential as spaces are limited (book now for the first event and second event).
+Students are welcome to attend one or all events, but booking is essential as spaces are limited (book now for the third event).

 Funding is available to support travel to each event for PhD students based at other SGSAH institutions.

 About the Centre for the History of the Book

 Established in 1995, the Centre for the History of the Book promotes research into the production, circulation and reception of published material, from manuscripts to electronic texts.